 'This was taken on a three month trip around South America and the views from that morning, on Salar de Uyuni, are without doubt some of the best from the trip.
 The image captures a moment of pure elation for me after the culmination of three days travelling through the totally unique terrain of Eduardo Avaroa Andean Fauna National Reserve.
 The area has been preserved so well, and this is such an isolated and dazzling corner of the world where you really feel just how ancient this Earth really is.

 Every moment as the sun rose over the salt flats was completely magical as the hues of the sky and the salty surface were shifting constantly.
 All of my photos taken that day were stunning but at that totally opportune moment I discovered a camera setting that brought out the shadows on the glistening floor.
 I knew that I needed a person in the frame to gain perspective and capture the true vastness as we were totally alone out there.'

 From the high Andean region to the lowland Chaco and Amazon jungle, Bolivia is a captivating destination.
-In the remote southwest of the country is the world’s largest salt flat, Salar de Ulyuni.
-The striking expanses of salt disappear over the horizon amongst unusual rock formations and glittering coloured lakes.
+In the remote southwest of the country is the world’s largest salt flat, Salar de Uyuni.
+The striking expanses of salt disappear over the horizon among unusual rock formations and glittering coloured lakes.
 This must-see sight is mesmerising when contrasted with the dense Amazon rainforest.

 After taking in the silence and beauty of the salt flats you can head deep into the rainforest for hiking and trekking opportunities.
-Discover the colonial town of Sucre with its white-washed architecture and and explore the local markets where you will find locally-made crafts.
+Discover the colonial town of Sucre with its whitewashed architecture and explore the local markets where you will find locally-made crafts.

 Week 14 winner: Alan Garratt